aburra16/waiting-for-satoshi/script.md

                          GIOVANNI
             (snorts)
 Have you bought groceries this week?
 Bread is twice what it was last year.
-My paycheck, meanwhile, is the same shrivelled raisin.
+My paycheck, meanwhile, is the same shriveled raisin.

                          MAXIMILIAN
 Exactly!
 That’s why we need him.
-Satoshi will set the numbers straight— no more arbitrary expansion of whatever it is they expand.
+Satoshi will set the numbers straight - no more arbitrary expansion of whatever it is they expand.

                          GIOVANNI